zsewa/tum-eaccess-redirector/README.md

 JavaScript Userscript to redirect to the eAccess version (proxyfied) when websites licenced by the Technical University Munich are accessed.

 To install, copy from here or use [Greasyfork](https://greasyfork.org/scripts/21778).
-You will need a userscript manager like Tampermonkey or Greasemonkey.
+You will need to install an userscript manager plugin like Tampermonkey or Greasemonkey first!

 ### Future plans
 - [ ] Readablility should be improved